heartyoh/hyperviz/packages/weather/README.md

 ## Examples

-See the `examples/` directory for working examples:
+See the `examples/` directory for working examples, or check our [examples documentation](../../docs/examples.md) for detailed explanations:

 - Basic weather maps
 - Weather data integration